ptcodes/ptcodes.github.io/_posts/2021-04-16-antler-vc-program-review.md

 ![Antler pre-IC session](/images/antler3.jpg)

-The program culminates with the demo day, a chance to pitch your idea to investors, accelerators, entrepreneurs and industry leaders.
+The program culminates with demo day, and is a chance to pitch your idea to investors, accelerators, entrepreneurs and industry leaders.

 ## Demo Day

-The rumors are that during the pre-pandemic time you would present your company in front of investors who were in the same room with you.
-But during the Covid times the presentation is pre-recorded and shown on Youtube.
+Before the pandemic, teams would present at a live session with investors in the room - but during Covid, the presentation is pre-recorded and shown on Youtube.

-After the demo day we have received around 20 emails from people and a few VC firms interested in investing into our company but we’re still in the talks with them.
+After demo day, we received around 20 emails from investors interested in our company - we’re still  currently in the talks with them.

 ## After the Program